EugeneGIS/AGDAbook/docs/03-GWSS.md

 ### Import the forest fire dataset

-In this section you will load the geodata representing the dataset of forest fires occurred in the continental Portuguese area in the period 1990-2013.
+In this section you will load the geodata representing the forest fires inventories for events occurred in the continental Portuguese area in the period 1990-2013.
 You will also load the boundaries of the study area.
 You will start by exploring the datasets using mainly visual tools (plotting and histogram).